SaladTechnologies/mds/openmm-benchmark/README.md

 ### Introduction

-The test.py is run When the container starts:
+The test.py is run when the container starts:

 - Gather the environment info, include GPU, CPU and software versions.